daniel3303/sirs-project/README.md

 $ pip3 install cryptography
 ```

-To install the software execute the following commands (you must be in the folder src):
+After installing the dependencies you need to install the software.
+To do so execute the following commands (you must be in the folder src):
 ``` ssh
 $ python3 manage.py makemigrations
 $ python3 manage.py migrate